wp-plugins/srbtranslatin/readme.txt

 == Description ==

 Contents of the site should be written using Cyrillic script.
-Then, this plugin will allow users to choose to read contents in Cyrollic or Latin script.
+Then, this plugin will allow users to choose to read contents in Cyrillic or Latin script.

 If some contents is entered in Latin script, it would stay in Latin even if user chooses to use Cyrillic.
 Transliteration occurs only from Cyrillic to Latin script.